 DESCRIPTION:

-Please describe here the specific scientific theme that will be teached at the thematic school.
+Please describe here the specific scientific theme that will be teached at the thematic school or intensive research seminar.
+How do these events foster future research and teaching activities?
 Indicate the specific modules or lessons that are planned to be given or activities planned to be held.
 Specifically, please give a list of contacted speakers, and the status of acceptance of their participation, so as a preliminary schedule (<8000 characters including spaces).

 TYPE OF EXPECTED PARTICIPANTS: